remyCases/SpeedshardMoneyDungeon/README.md

 ### Using MSL

-- Download the lastest `.sml` file released of [Speedshard - Money&Dungeon](https://github.com/remyCases/SpeedshardMoneyDungeon/releases).
+- Download the lastest `.sml` file released of [Speedshard - MoneyDungeon](https://github.com/remyCases/SpeedshardMoneyDungeon/releases).
-- Move the `Speedshard_Money&Dungeon.sml` in the `MSL/Mods` folder.
+- Move the `Speedshard_MoneyDungeon.sml` in the `MSL/Mods` folder.
 - Run `ModShardLauncher.exe`.
 - Click on the anvil icon on the leftside.
 - Click on the folder icon on the topside.
 A dialog box should pop up.